malill/reco-api/README.md

       a recommendation method,

   the fallback method will be used **and** this user will be added to the fallback group for this particular splitting

+> To prevent spillover effects (i.e. users switching groups for a particular splitting), group assignments are not
+> updated even when user was assigned to the fallback group.
+Once a splitting method is assigned to a user it won't
+> be changed.

 # Security :lock: